x94fujo6rpg/batchtools/readme.md

 * wait
 * gif will save to same path as webm

-gif, log, pnglib(if not set) will at same path as webm
+gif, log, pnglib(if not set) will at same path as video
 can be execute wherever this batch at

 ### notice